muteebakram/react-js/README.md

 4. ReactJS is good for UI mainly for streaming, large UI content.
 Ex: Netflix, flipkart, facebook
 5. AngularJS is framework no need to add many 3rdpaty library.
 No breaking changes since AngularJS 4.
 Angular is newer compared to react.

 6. React uses virtual DOM.
 Angular uses incremental DOM.
 Performace is almost same.
+Goal of these framework are to solve rendering problem and fastly render pages.
 7. Vue.js is best of react and angular js but its only 3 yrs old.
 8. Future may be in web components and web assembly.
 9. Javascript is single threaded but multi thread is possible by async and callbacks
 10. JS runtime: <https://miro.medium.com/max/1400/1*iHhUyO4DliDwa6x_cO5E3A.gif>
+11. React uses technique called "Reconcilation" to patch only the diff change to JS DOM.

 ## Learn